Gelou: Gelou and his duchy

 According to Anonymus, "Slavs, Bulgarians, Vlachs, and the shepherds of the Romans" inhabited the Carpathian Basin when the Magyars invaded the territory.
 The chronicler describes Transylvania (terra ultrasilvana, "the land beyond the woods") as a rich country with salt mines and gold-yielding rivers, inhabited by "Vlachs and Slavs" (blasij et sclaui) when the Magyars arrived, and records the names of five Transylvanian rivers or mountain passes.
-Most—Almaș, Aștileu, Căpuș and Mezeș—are of Hungarian origin.
+Unsurprisingly, most—Almaș, Aștileu, Căpuș and Mezeș—are of Hungarian origin, given at the time the source was written, Hungarian names had already replaced the old Romanian ones.
 In the Gesta Hungarorum Gelou is described as "a certain Vlach" (quidam blacus) and "prince of the Vlachs" (ducem blacorum), indicating that the Vlachs were considered the dominant Transylvanian population.

 Then Tuhutum, having heard of the goodness of that land, sent his envoys to Duke Arpád to ask his permission to go beyond the woods [ultra silvas] to fight Duke Gelou.
 Duke Árpád, having taken counsel, commended Tuhutum's wish and he gave him permission to go beyond the woods to fight Duke Gelou.
 When Tuhutum heard this from an envoy, he readied himself with his warriors and, having left his companions there, went forth eastwards beyond the woods against Gelou, duke of the Vlachs.
 Gelou, duke of Transylvania, hearing of his arrival, gathered his army and rode speedily towards him in order to stop him at the Meszes Gates, but Tuhutum, crossing the wood in one day, arrived at the Almas river.
 Then both armies came upon each other, with the river lying between them.
 Duke Gelou planned to stop them there with his archers.